For support and questions about SparkChess or chess in general, please see the links on the right and the Q&A section

 - If you have the free online version, the most likely cause is that you’ve exceeded the maximum number of daily matches or that there are too many players connected (users of SparkChess Premium have priority).

 - if you have the Premium desktop version, some Antivirus programs include overzealous firewalls that may block SparkChess.
-You must grant access for SparkChess to access the Internet via port 80.
+You must grant access for SparkChess to access the Internet via port 80 (HTTP) or 443 (SSL).
 If you’re unsure, temporarily disable any antivirus and firewall you may have installed and see if you can connect.

 - if you have SparkChess on a mobile device, we noticed that DNS resolution seemed slower in some instances leading to timeouts in extremely rare cases.

 Over 25,000 people use the SparkChess Multiplayer service every day.
 There are between 300 and 1000 players online at any given moment.